linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 3. Adjust **Pressure Sensitivity** for the pen.

 ### Keyboard and Language

 Set keyboard properties and select your keyboard layout to keep your typing habit.
-You can also adjust the keyboard layout according to the country and language, change system language.
+You can also adjust the keyboard layout according to the country and language, change system language, and customize shortcuts here.

 ![0|keyboard](jpg/keyboard.png)